charlynebuerki/data-visualization-project-2021-cam/README.md

 ## Data Insights
 #### Listings

-Where are the listings situated?
+**Where are the listings situated?**

 ![Map of listings](assets/figures/listings-map.png)

 Most listings are densely situated in each of the regions' hotspots (Geneva City, Lausanne, and Zurich City respectively).

-How are certain features distributed and correlated?
+**How are certain features distributed and correlated?**

 ![Features correlation](assets/figures/listings-correlation.png)

 Most of the above-plotted correlations are not surprising (e.g. number of beds with number of bedrooms).

-Gathering some more information with regards to the listings, the following figure shows the distribution of different property types in each region.
+![Frequency of property type in Swiss listings](assets/figures/listings-type.png)

 As can be observed, rooms are more frequent in Geneva whereas in Vaud and Zurich, it is more common to rent our one's entire place.

-![Frequency of property type in Swiss listings](assets/figures/listings-type.png)

-How does this affect the distribution of prices for each property type?
+**How does this affect the distribution of prices for each property type?**

+![Price distribution](assets/figures/listings-price-dist.png)

-As we can observe on the following figure, Vaud provides properties with a large number of beds.
+Vaud provides properties with a large number of beds.
 On the other hand, Geneva's small offering of entire places contain a surprisingly small amount of beds.
-Another insight is that the Zurich region contains a clear subset of pricy properties, and displays prices that are generally higher than the other Swiss regions.
+The region of Zurich  contains a clear subset of pricy properties, and displays prices generally higher than the other Swiss regions.

-![Price distribution](assets/figures/listings-price-dist.png)

-To cover the average review scores given to each listing, the following figure displays correlations between review score categories.
+**How are review scores correlated between different demands?**

 ![Review score correlation](assets/figures/listings-review-correlation.png)

-The correlations between review scores show some interesting insights.
-For instance, the cleanliness score is weakly correlated with the location score, whereas check-in and communication scores are highly correlated.
+Cleanliness score is interestingly weakly correlated with the location score, whereas check-in and communication scores are highly correlated.

 ![Review score correlation](assets/figures/listings-reviews.png)

-When comparing regions, it seems that Vaud receives the best reviews out of all Swiss regions.
+When comparing regions, Vaud receives the best reviews out of all Swiss regions.
 We can also observe that most reviews are very good.

-Each listing comes with a description.
-Below is a figure that displays the word-clouds of the listing description in all three regions.
-There is no significant difference between regions.
+**What words are most common in listing descriptions?**

 ![Word clouds](assets/figures/listings-wordcloud.png)

-Finally, we gain some insights from the top 5 amenities per property type, plotted below.
+**What are the top amenities in properties?**
 ![Top 5 amenities](assets/figures/listings-amenities.png)

-In fact, while Wifi and essentials are most important for rooms, kitchen and heating seem to predominate the entire place priorities.
+While Wifi and essentials are most important for rooms, kitchen and heating seem to predominate the entire place priorities.

 #### Calendar